 New year, new money resolutions?
 I’m pretty sure that’s how the saying goes.

-This January, we not only usher in a new year, but a new decade.
-And as much as I don’t necessarily love resolutions, I have a tradition of spending a few semi-quiet days over the holidays to think about how I can start fresh for the new year.
+As much as I don’t necessarily love resolutions, I have a tradition of spending a few semi-quiet days over the holidays to think about how I can start fresh for the new year.
 Inevitably, some of the goals or resolutions I make involve money.
 And these are the ones I always end up happiest that I’ve kept.

 If you are ready to be a little more purposeful and organized with your finances this year, these are some money resolutions you should make.

 I know, I know.
 Most of us cringe at the word “budget.”
 So instead, think of this as understanding your cash flow.
 Getting a fresh start on your financial situation this year should start with knowing how much money you have coming in and where it’s going.

 Take some time to look through your past spending.
 How much are you earning, spending, and saving each month on average?
 Are you happy with where it’s going?

 The goal of this isn’t to cut back on spending, necessarily.
 It’s to help you redirect money to the things you actually want to do.
 Maybe you can free up some cash to save for a summer vacation, or use some to start a college fund for your child.
 That all starts with knowing what you have and making a plan for where you want it to go.

 The start of the new year is a perfect time to reflect on what we want to do for this next year.
 If you’re not into setting resolutions, consider setting some goals for yourself and saving for them.

 Maybe you’ve always wanted to write a book.
 Set a goal to get a sitter for three hours every weekend to give you the space to write.